-Except as provided under Section 3.2(a) vested PSUs shall become payable, to the extent any amount becomes payable in respect of a vested PSU, as soon as practicable after [ $\bullet$ ]; provided, however, if the Participant has not satisfied the requirements for Retirement or has not died or incurred a Disability, such payment shall be made by the March 15 immediately following the end of the Performance Period, and if the Participant has a Termination of Service due to death, Retirement or Disability prior to [ $\bullet$ ], such vested PSUs shall become payable as soon as practicable after the Company determines the extent, if any, to which the performance criteria below have been satisfied, but in any event during [ $\bullet$ ].
-Each vested PSU shall entitle the Participant to receive a number of Shares, if any, determined by the addition of: (a) the Company's cumulative EPS (as defined below) performance at a weight of [ $\bullet$ ]% and (b) the Company's average Return on Invested Capital (as defined below) performance at a weight of [ $\bullet$ ]%, with the total of that summation multiplied by (c) the Company's relative Total Shareholder Return ("r-TSR") (as defined below) results.
+Except as provided under Section 3.2(a), vested PSUs shall become payable, to the extent any amount becomes payable in respect of a vested PSU, as soon as practicable after [\Box]; provided, however, that (i) if the Participant has not satisfied the requirements for Retirement or has not died or incurred a Disability, such payment shall be made by March 15th of the calendar year immediately following the last fiscal year of the Performance Period, and (ii) if the Participant experiences a Termination of Service due to death, Retirement or Disability prior to [\Box], such vested PSUs shall become payable as soon as practicable after the Company determines the extent, if any, to which the performance criteria below have been satisfied, but in any event during [\Box].
+Each vested PSU shall entitle the Participant to receive a number of Shares, if any, determined by the addition of: (a) the Company's cumulative EPS (as defined below) performance at a weight of [\Box]% and (b) the Company's average Return on Invested Capital (as defined below) performance at a weight of [\Box]%, with the total of that summation multiplied by (c) the r-TSR Multiplier (as defined below).